jawahar-shazab/docs/docs/api.md

 GET /v1/constants/all
 ```

-Retrieves all constant values defined in the system.
+This API retrieves all constant values defined within the system.
+These constants may include system-wide settings, default configurations, or predefined values used across various operations.
+They are typically not expected to change during runtime and are consistently applied throughout the application.

 ---